 - Only 50 pages from a single magazine or book

-5. Items owned by the Grand Prairie Library System or International Libraries will not be ordered as aninterlibrary loan.
-If there is an item at another Grand Prairie branch library, you may place a request on that item, and it will be transfered to the Branch you prefer.
+5. Items owned by the Grand Prairie Library System or International Libraries will not be ordered as an interlibrary loan.
+If there is an item at another Grand Prairie branch library, you may place a request on that item, and it will be transferred to the Branch you prefer.
 Requests are placed through the library catalog.

 6. Limit of 3 requests a week.

 7. There are no rush requests.
 Items arrive in 2 to 6 weeks if they are available.

 8. Checkout is 2 weeks with no renewals.
 Some items are In Library Use only.

 9. Most ILL requests are free.
 Patrons can consent to, and must pay any fee in advance.

 10. ILL materials must be returned to the designated service desk inside the library.